 Under section 41 of FOISA, information is exempt from disclosure if it relates to:

-- communications with the Queen, with other members of the Royal Family or with the Royal Household (section 41(a)); or
+- communications with the King, with other members of the Royal Family or with the Royal Household (section 41(a)); or

-- the awarding of honours by the Queen (section 41(b)).
+- the awarding of honours by the King (section 41(b)).

 The exemptions in section 41 are both subject to the public interest test in FOISA.
 This means that, even if an exemption applies, the information must be disclosed unless the public interest in withholding it outweighs the public interest in disclosing the information.